paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

 **DJing creates a flow state of active listening.**

 Not just for the DJ, but potentially for the listener if given the right interface.
-What if we could design music playback that maintains some of this architecture of attention, without requiring the full skill of DJing?
+What if we could design music playback that maintains some of this architecture of attention, without requiring the full skill (and gear!) of DJing?

 What if we could make listening active again?